Historic Far North tour

 Thursday 25 October, 4:30 pm - Sunday 28 October, 3:30 pm

-Our tour would not be complete without a ferry ride to Russell formerly known as Kororāreka, the first permanent European settlement and sea port in New Zealand, and briefly its first capital.
-A tour of Pompallier Mission, the historic printery/tannery/storehouse of the early Roman Catholic missionaries will be a highlight as was strolling around Russell and Christ Church, the country’s oldest surviving Anglican church.
+Sunday the 28th, our final day sees us taking a ferry across the harbour to Russell first known as Kororāreka, the first permanent European settlement and sea port in New Zealand, and briefly its first capital.
+A tour of Pompallier Mission, the historic printery/tannery/storehouse of the early Roman Catholic missionaries will be a highlight as will strolling around Russell, and taking a look at Christ Church – Te Whare Karakia o Kororareka – the country’s oldest surviving Anglican church.